-Netflix Is Making A Hip-Hop 'Romeo and Juliet' Musical With Will Smith & Queen Latifah That'll Be Far From Traditional
+Netflix Is Making A Hip-Hop Musical With Will Smith & Queen Latifah Based On This Classic Story

 Shakespeare's about to get some serious swag.
 A Netflix original Romeo and Juliet-inspired hip-hop musical is in the works at Netflix, and Will Smith and Queen Latifah will produce the flick, according to The Hollywood Reporter.
 Described by the trade publication as "a contemporary musical take on William Shakespeare's tragedy set against the urban rhythms of New York," the romantic movie "follows a young waitress from the streets of Brooklyn and an aspiring musician from a wealthy family whose unconventional romance forces them to confront their life choices."